Humboy90/Humboy90/README.md

 ## About Me

 <br/>
 Hey!
-I'm Mytheral, a high school coder, and I love to play games and also make them.
+I'm Mytheral, a university student game developer.
 I started my coding experience in middle school with Python and learned Python for 2 years.
-Then, I wanted to learn Unity so I taught myself the Unity Engine and use that to code my newer projects.
+After my introduction with Python, I joined a project with several other students and self taught myself Unity C#, leading to the creation of Busytank.io.
+After the conclusion of that project, I continued to work more with Unity in solo development with my two projects lolOS and Space Mash.

 ## Coding Knowledge

-- Develop in the Unity Engine
+- 5 years of experience in the Unity Engine
-- Self-Taught the Unity Engine
-- 2 years of Python
+- 2 years of Python experience
-- Ample amount of Java
+- 1 year of Java experience
 - Brief knowledge of HTML, CSS, JS

 ## Achievments